hussfelt/Zend-Model-Creator-2/README.md

 If you are not keen on using pure ORM's like Doctrine, this might be something for you.

-Out of the box, Zend Model Creator works with Zend\Db and generates Entities, Mappers and Services based on your database structure.
+Out of the box, Zend Model Creator works with Zend\Db and generates Entities, Mappers and event aware Services based on your database structure.

 This project is manly used to avoid the time spent on creating models for your Zend Framework projects.